This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 Welcome flip for a workshop

-Start by making sure that everyone is aligned on what you want to achieve in the workshop
+Start by making sure that everyone is aligned on what you want to achieve in the workshop.
+Tell them what you expect them to do.

-2. Start communicating clarity on the why, the how, and the what
+2. Start with clarity on the why, the how, and the what

-Since we want [objective], we are going to follow [agenda] in order to arrive at [results].-
+Since we want [purpose], we are going to follow [agenda] in order to arrive at [results].

-• The agenda is the way you’ll get there.
-It’s a step-by-step guide of what will happen and when.
+• The agenda is the way you’ll go through the session with them. there.
+It’s a step-by-step outline of what will happen.

-• The results are the output.
-It’s what people can expect to get at the end of the workshop.
+• The results are what the participants should expect to get at the end of the workshop.

 3. Create a collaborative environment